RMNCLDYO/tempo-panel-manager/README.md

 ## 🎯 Why I Built This

-I created this extension to enhance my workflow with Tempo across different development environments.
+I created this extension to enhance my workflow with @TempoLabsAI across different development environments.
 By having Tempo's interface in separate, dedicated windows, I found I could work more efficiently in any IDE - whether I'm using Cursor, VSCode, Windsurf, or any other tool.
 It's a small change that makes a big difference in how I organize my workspace and interact with Tempo while coding.

 ## 🚀 Quick Start